Skip to content

 Exactly how much you pay for car tax also depends on how you pay.
 Your options are:

-• single payment every 12 months
+• Single payment every 12 months

-• direct debit every 12 months
+• Direct debit every 12 months

-• monthly direct debit for 12 months
+• Monthly direct debit for 12 months

-• single six-month payment
+• Single six-month payment

-• direct debit every six months
+• Direct debit every six months

 The cheapest option is to pay for 12 months in one go.
 Paying every month or every six months costs more.

-For example, the 2025 standard car tax for a car registered after April 2017 is £195.
-But it will cost:
+For example, the 2026 standard car tax for a car registered after April 2017 is £200.
+But it will cost £17.50 a month if you pay 12 monthly direct debit payments (£210 in total).

 You can pay car tax on the Gov.uk website, where there's a page entitled 'Tax your vehicle'.
 The DVLA will send you a reminder when your car tax is due – this is called a V11 letter and will contain a reference number.